-The Margaret Oates Mother and Baby Unit is an 8 bed specialist inpatient perinatal unit for mothers from 32 weeks of pregnancy with a serious mental illness, and their babies up to one year after birth.
+The Margaret Oates Mother and Baby Unit is an 8-bed specialist perinatal inpatient unit for mothers from 32 weeks of pregnancy, up to one year post partum, who are suffering from a serious mental illness, related to childbirth.

-Our philosophy is to provide rapid and effective care for the mother’s mental illness whilst promoting the mother/baby relationship, using an approach best suited to meet each woman’s needs and wishes to enable a speedy recovery.
+We provide rapid and effective care for the mother's mental illness whilst promoting the mother and baby relationship, using an individualised and person centered approach best suited to meet each woman and her babies needs and wishes to enable a speedy recovery.

 All bedrooms on the unit are ensuite and spacious so that babies can co-sleep with their mothers, with room for a cot and changing table.